 Situated in the historic district of Old Montreal, this ecclesiastical building is home to some of the best Gothic Revival architecture in the world.
 Elsewhere in the city, history can be found around pretty much every corner; from the cobbled lanes of the Vieux Port to the Mount Royal Cemetery.
 Of all the best things to do in Montreal, going in search of history more than certainly tops the list…

-The food and drink scene
+The food and drink scene of Montréal is delicious

 For foodie lovers, Montreal likely needs no introcution.
-From maple syrup, a speciality so synonymous with Canada that the tree’s leaf even appears on Canadian flags to Bagels (the real question is: does Montreal or New York make the better bagel?), there’s no shortage of foodie experiences to be had.
+From maple syrup, a speciality so synonymous with Canada that the tree’s leaf even appears on Canadian flags to Bagels (the real question is: does Montreal or New York make the better bagel?), there’s no shortage of foodie experiences in Montreal to be had.

-For the meat eaters out there, you can’t visit Montreal and miss out on poutine.
+For the meat-eaters out there, you can’t visit Montreal and miss out on poutine.
 If you’re not in the know about this Quebecois delicacy, it’s cheese curds sprinkled over chips and smothered in gravy- much more delicious than it sounds.
 Otherwise, smoked meat sandwiches are particularly popular!

-Breathtaking views of the bay and beyond
+Montreal boasts breathtaking views of the bay and beyond

 While Canada is best-known for its wild landscapes and rugged terrain, the country also has a whole lot of beautiful urban scenes.
 One of the best views to be found in Montreal, and indeed the land beyond the city, is that from the Oratoire St Joseph, a Roman Catholic church completed in 1967.